Thursday, May 22nd, 2014

-Theo paused, not really wanting to reveal his demons to Noah, but he also knew that if he were to have a relationship with Noah, he would eventually have to learn about his past.
-He also knew he would be putting himself in a vulnerable position by admitting the real reason he acted like an asshole, “So, one night I went to D2 hoping I’d see you again, but you didn’t dance that night so I hit him up in my drunk and frustrated state and went to his place.
+“Yeah, that guy,” Theo paused, not really wanting to reveal his demons to Noah, but he also knew that if he were to have a relationship with Noah, he would eventually have to learn about his past.
+He also knew he would be putting himself in a vulnerable position by admitting the real reason he acted like an asshole, “So, that night I’d gone to D2 hoping I’d see you again, but you didn’t dance that night so I hit him up in my drunk and frustrated state and went to his place.
 As you can probably imagine, it wasn’t my wisest decision and was a bit of an asshole to him.”

-“What did you do?”
+“Yeah, you told me you left him hanging mid-sex, right?”
 Noah asked as Theo handed the joint back to him.

 “Why did you do that?”
 Noah’s tone was merely inquisitive, bare of any judgment, which reassured Theo.